What Is Inflation Guard on a Home Insurance Policy?

 Mid-Term Claim Adjustments

-Some policies with inflation guard provisions also prorate coverage increases mid-term.
-For example, if your home is insured for $300,000 with an 8% inflation guard rate and you file a claim 90 days into your policy year, your coverage limit is calculated on a prorated basis — giving you slightly more than $300,000 for that claim, rather than waiting until renewal to get the full increase.
+Some policies with inflation guard provisions prorate coverage increases mid-term rather than waiting for renewal.
+For example, if your home is insured for $400,000 with a 6% inflation guard rate and you file a covered claim nine months into your policy year, your Coverage A limit is calculated on a prorated basis.
+That would add approximately 4.5% (about $18,000) to your available limit for that claim, rather than waiting until renewal to get the full increase.

 What Coverage It Applies To

-Inflation guard most commonly applies to dwelling coverage (Coverage A), but policies vary.
-Ask your insurer whether it also adjusts:
+Inflation guard most commonly applies to dwelling coverage (Coverage A), but the ISO HO 04 46 form and similar endorsements can extend to all Section I coverages.
+Ask your insurer whether your version also adjusts:

 Inflation Guard vs. Extended Replacement Cost: Key Differences